k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 ## Import and Deploy the TDM Library

-The TDM back-end layer is now implemented by Fabric APIs in the TDM library.
-Import the TDM library into the Fabric project and deploy the Web Services and the TDM LU.
+The TDM back-end layer is now implemented by Fabric APIs in the TDM Library.
+Import the TDM Library into the Fabric project and deploy the Web Services and the TDM LU.

 Click for more information about the [TDM Library](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md).